JoueBien/px-text/README.md

 ## Overview

-Px text is a small sass function that allows for the quick conversion of pixels to rem.
+Px text is a small sass and js function that allows for the quick conversion of pixels to rem.
 Its primary purpose is to allow programmers to convert text sizes from pixel measurements into rem without requiring a calculator.